-- 1. Written feedback will be provided after the conclusion of the festival. - Two in-state / local respondents will evaluate all entries in the Theatre for Youth festival. - a.
+- 1. Written feedback will be provided after the conclusion of the festival. - 2.
+Two in-state / local respondents will evaluate all entries in the Theatre for Youth festival. - a.
 The respondents will be provided with the informational one-sheet about the provided by the participating organization. - b.
 The respondents will give general educational, constructive feedback following each block of performances or at the end of the Theatre for Youth Festival, depending on capabilities of the host facility and festival schedule. - c.
 Respondents will discuss and compile a list of award winners and will provide the completed list to the Chair. - i.
-Awards will be given for Runner Up and Best Play.
+Two (2) awards will be given for The Spirit of Theatre for Youth.

 - ii.
-Two Outstanding Performer awards will be given. - iii.
+Two (2) Outstanding Performer awards will be given. - iii.
 Each participating production will receive at least one (1) All-Star Cast member award. - iv.
 Additional special recognition to highlight notable technical or performance achievement may be given at the adjudicator's discretion. - d.
 The Chair or their designated representative will announce the winners during the Theatre for Youth Festival Awards Ceremony.